 Proposal Voting Options Vote Required for Approval Abstentions Broker Non-Votes Broker Discretionary Vote Permitted Board's Voting Recommendation 1.
-Election of Directors "FOR" or "AGAINST" or "ABSTAIN" from voting Affirmative vote of the holders of a majority of the votes cast.
+Election of Directors "FOR" or "AGAINST" Affirmative vote of the holders of a majority of the votes cast.
 NOT COUNTED NOT COUNTED NO FOR the election of each of the director nominees 2.
-Ratify the appointment of KPMG LLP as Navient's independent registered public accounting firm for 2024 "FOR" or "AGAINST" or "ABSTAIN" from voting Affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented at the meeting and voting affirmatively or negatively on such matter.
-NOT COUNTED NOT COUNTED YES FOR 3.
-Approve, in a non- binding advisory vote, the compensation paid to Navient's named executive officers "FOR" or "AGAINST" or "ABSTAIN" from voting Affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented at the meeting and voting affirmatively or negatively on such matter.
-NOT COUNTED NOT COUNTED NO FOR 4.
-Approve the Navient Corporation 2024 Omnibus Incentive Plan to replace the expiring 2014 Omnibus Incentive Plan "FOR" or "AGAINST" or "ABSTAIN" from voting Affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented at the meeting and voting affirmatively or negatively on such matter.
-NOT COUNTED NOT COUNTED NO FOR
+Ratify the appointment of KPMG LLP as Navient's independent registered public accounting firm for 2024 "FOR" or "AGAINST" or "ABSTAIN" from voting Affirmative vote of the holders of a majority of shares deemed present or represented by proxy and entitled to vote on the proposal.
+COUNTED as votes Against NOT COUNTED YES FOR 3.
+Approve, in a non- binding advisory vote, the compensation paid to Navient's named executive officers "FOR" or "AGAINST" or "ABSTAIN" from voting Affirmative vote of the holders of a majority of shares deemed present or represented by proxy and entitled to vote on the proposal.
+COUNTED as votes Against NOT COUNTED NO FOR 4.
+Approve the Navient Corporation 2024 Omnibus Incentive Plan to replace the expiring 2014 Omnibus Incentive Plan "FOR" or "AGAINST" or "ABSTAIN" from voting Affirmative vote of the holders of a majority of shares deemed present or represented by proxy and entitled to vote on the proposal.
+COUNTED as votes Against NOT COUNTED NO FOR